mailbox171/fctfoke-v04/readme.md

    200-core

-They are arranged in a LAYERED ARCHITECTURE, with 100-fr being the bottom layer.
+They are arranged in a layered architecture, with 100-fr being the bottom layer.

 Therefore, PLEASE CREATE IN ORDER, AND DESTROY IN REVERSE ORDER

    Create:        100-fr          -->     200-core

    Destroy:      200-core     -->     100-fr

-### Terraform VARIABLE SCOPES
+### Terraform variable scopes

 Each VCN is a component.
 Variables for each component are generally defined (variables.tf) and assigned (terraform.tfvars) in the component root directory.